 The Right Strategy for our Political Moment

 Economic inequality is a daunting problem, only likely to worsen given its twin drivers of technological progress and globalization.
 Carbon dividends offer a new way to mitigate inequality by increasing the disposable income of all citizens in a manner that disproportionately helps those who have the most trouble making ends meet.
-A fully implemented plan in America could provide a family of four with $5,000 a year in supplemental income (the corresponding price of gas would increase gradually by $2 a gallon).
-Yet these dividends would not be giveaways; rather they would be earned based on the good behavior of decreasing one’s carbon footprint.
+The US Treasury Department found that the bottom 70% of Americans would benefit economically under a carbon dividends plan.
+A fully implemented plan in America could provide a family of four with up to $5,000 a year in supplemental income.
+Yet these dividends would not be giveaways; rather, they would be earned based on the good behavior of decreasing one’s carbon footprint.
 This opens up a whole new paradigm for social policy.

 Although closely linked to inequality, the populist sentiment spreading on both sides of the Atlantic has deeper roots.
 Increasingly, voters feel that political and economic systems are rigged against their interests by the wealthy and powerful.
 Populism can be a dangerous force, and the best remedy is to redirect its energy in a socially beneficial direction.
 A carbon dividends plan offers a rare opportunity to do so by setting new ground rules that make intuitive sense: the more you pollute, the more you pay; the less you pollute, the more you come out ahead.
 This would tip the economic scales towards the interests of the little guy, at the expense of the wealthy who will typically pay more, which could inspire a new constituency of climate advocates.